 Your input sought on restaurant inspection system in King County

-Over the next several months, Public Health will be reviewing and asking the community and industry for input on the way it presents food inspection results.
+Over the past months, Public Health worked with a stakeholder subcommittee to provide recommendations for expanding how restaurant inspection scores are communicated and made available to the public.
 The purpose is to expand our system to help people make educated dining decisions.
 We are undertaking a transparent review of our current approach and are asking for your feedback.
 Our goal is to ensure that the inspection information we are providing is:

 Improvement efforts underway